Worksheets and lesson ideas to challenge students aged 11 to 16 to think hard about photosynthesis (GCSE and Key Stage 3)

 Some of the MIT graduates in the video below seem to struggle with the idea of a gas having a mass.

+Ask student where sugar and starch come from.
+If you can get hold of a sugar beet/potato bring it to class.
 This video, involving the dehydration of sucrose, helps students make the link between carbon captured in plant sugars and carbon dioxide from the air.
 All living organisms are essentially walking, talking blocks of carbon.
 This demonstration must be carried out in a fume cupboard.

 GCSE worksheet imagining a world without plants: uses for glucose activity.
 Students consider how plants use glucose produced by photosynthesis.
 We think about how humans use plants and students write a paragraph describing what their life would be like without plants.
 The goal of this activity is for students to consider the importance of photosynthesis to both plants and humans.
 (PDF)